poonyanood124/Municipal-solid-waste/README.md

-# Municipal-solid-waste: An indicator reflecting inequality
+# Municipal-solid-waste: An indicator reflect inequality

 ## <mark>The expansion of municipal solid waste